10 Ways to Celebrate the Summer Solstice

 Image: AIKA Spa

 Shift into this new season on the right foot with a Solstice Ritual that cultivates clear intentions and celebrates the return of the light at AIKA Spa.
-Partnering with In Her Wild, you can do a 3-hour immersive experience that lets you indulge in an invigorating spa experience that features a wood-fired sauna, cold plunges, and space for meditation and connection time.
-The Sea to Sky Gondola has a 'Revive and Restore' yoga class on this particular morning (9:30AM start, space is limited and must be reserved).
+Enjoy an invigorating spa experience that features a wood-fired sauna, cold plunges, and space for meditation and connection time.
+The Sea to Sky Gondola has a 'Yoga With A View' class on this particular morning (9:30AM start, space is limited and must be reserved).

 8. Go for a Cold Treat